hapostgres/pg_auto_failover/docs/security.rst

   $ pg_autoctl config get pg_autoctl.monitor

-Note that an already running pg_autoctl deamon will try to reload its configuration after ``pg_autoctl enable ssl`` has finished.
+Note that an already running pg_autoctl daemon will try to reload its configuration after ``pg_autoctl enable ssl`` has finished.
 In some cases this is not possible to do without a restart.
 So be sure to check the logs from a running daemon to confirm that the reload succeeded.
 If it did not